 My Favorite Choice

 Having the proper utensils for your non-stick cookware is the single most important aspect of keeping your investment in top condition.
-All of the available options may leave you more confused than you were, to begin with, and that is okay, we’ve got you covered here at The Kitchen Professor.
+All the available options may leave you more confused than you were, to begin with, and that is okay, we’ve got you covered here at The Kitchen Professor.

 My favorite set of utensils in our lineup is the StarPack Ultra Extra Flexible Silicone Spatula set.
-I love this set because it has a silicone coating with a flexible stainless steel frame to help you maneuver the heavier food that you cook on a day to day basis.
+I love this set because it has a silicone coating with a flexible stainless steel frame to help you maneuver the heavier food that you cook on a day-to-day basis.